Twin Perspectives

 For a global, all-inclusive chain, we found this element of Iberostar particularly surprising and impressive.
 Knowing that we were enjoying a holiday in a resort that respected its surrounding environment and ecosystem was the cherry-on-top of our stay.

-Unsure of what to expect from our long weekend away with Thomas Cook and Iberostar, we boarded our plane home with an unexpected sense of calm and relaxation.
+Unsure of what to expect from our long weekend away with Iberostar, we boarded our plane home with an unexpected sense of calm and relaxation.
 It was an unusual feeling, given that our usual itineraries often leave us needing requiring another holiday in order to recover.

 The ideal break for those looking to unwind; to enjoy the sea, sun, sand and local cuisines, Iberostar Selection Lagos Algarve offers the perfect escape from reality.
 So, why not grab a friend, or family member, this summer and head to the Algarve?